Elektrobit/cominit/README.md

 The corresponding device nodes should then be passed along with the PCR list to cominit via kernel command line (i.e `cominit.blob=/dev/sda5` , `cominit.crypt=/dev/sda6` and `cominit.pcrSeal=10,11,12`).
+If no valid argument provided `cominit` can detect the secure storage partition from it's GUID if GPT is used.
+See [Automount](#automount) for more information.

 ### log level